 NIHL is the acronym for noise-induced hearing loss and the condition that can result from continuous exposure to loud sounds over an extended period of time, such as noise generated from earbuds and a device.

-Sound is measured in units called decibels and according to the National Institute on Deafness and Other Communication Disorders (NIDCD), the safe zone is anything below the number 75.
-To put this into audio context, your fridge is usually humming around 45 decibels and we “oooh” and “ahhh” on July 4th to fireworks at 150.
-Damage from noise exposure can be gradual if you are tuned-in – or you may notice that over time sounds might appear muffled or distorted.
-Some experience a buzzing, roaring or ringing in the ears that is known as tinnitus.
+Sound is measured in units called decibels, and generally speaking, the safe zone is anything below the number 75.
+To put this into audio context, your fridge is usually humming around 45 decibels, and we “oooh” and “ahh” to fireworks at 150.
+Damage from noise exposure can be gradual if you are tuned in – or you may notice that over time sounds might appear muffled or distorted.
+Some experience a buzzing, roaring, or ringing in the ears that is known as tinnitus.
 Sometimes tinnitus will subside.

-Unlike earbuds that can be replaced, your sense of hearing cannot be once it is gone.
+Unlike earbuds that can be replaced, your sense of hearing may be gone for good.